2021 Work Plans

 Healing Opportunity People Equity

 The HOPE Commission uses an anti-racist approach.
 Anti-racism is the active process of identifying and eliminating racism by changing systems, organizational structures, policies, practices, and attitudes.
+While race-based discrimination is the most common and visible form, we acknowledge that marginalization based upon many other identities exists as well, and this same approach is being applied to root out discrimination in all of its forms.

 Initiated in the Summer of 2020, in the wake of the tragic murder of George Floyd in Minneapolis and the COVID-19 pandemic that is disproportionately impacting people of color, the HOPE Commission is an acknowledgement that M Health Fairview must improve itself to produce more equitable health care outcomes for all of our patients.